Ginaroberg/DSC-180B-Capstone-B13/README.md

 To run the models, follow these steps:

 1. **Download Data and Preprocess**
    Use the provided `prepare_data.py` script to execute the necessary data tasks.
-This script supports three actions—`download`, `process_input`, and `process_output`—to handle downloading, input data preprocessing, and output data processing respectively.
+This script supports two actions—`download`, and `process`—to handle downloading, input data preprocessing, and output data processing respectively.

 2. **Set Up the Environment**
    Run the following commands to create and configure a Conda environment: